Melissa Franklin, Community Health

 “When I started, I felt lost, like a small fish in a pond,” says Franklin.
 “It was a huge learning experience, and one I’m glad I had.
 There's so much opportunity to immerse yourself in the full college experience here that you’re really only limited by the choices you make.”

-Before attending UMass Lowell, Franklin attended UMass Amherst and UMass Boston.
-She didn’t know much about the Lowell campus, but figured that if it was not a good fit for her, she would go back to Boston.
+Before attending UMass Lowell, she didn’t know much about the Lowell campus, but figured that if it was not a good fit for her, she would go back to Boston.
 But she never had to make that decision.

 She says: “I love this campus.
 It just feels like home.
 The funny thing is that I don't even live on campus but I still feel like this is my home.
 I love that about this place – even the non-traditional students can feel connected.”